ibm-cloud-docs/BlockStorage/faqs.md

 Target latency within the storage is <1 ms. The storage is connected to Compute instances on a shared network, so the exact performance latency depends on the network traffic during the operation.

-## I ordered a {{site.data.keyword.blockstorageshort}} LUN in the wrong data center.
+## I ordered a {{site.data.keyword.blockstorageshort}} volume in the wrong data center.
 Is it possible to move or migrate storage to another data center?
 {: #movedatacenter}
 {: faq}
 {: support}